losizm/scamper/README.md

 for additional details.

 ## License
-**Scamper** is licensed under the Apache license, version 2.
+**Scamper** is licensed under the Apache License, Version 2.
 See LICENSE file for more information.